AllBecomesGood/unet/README.md

 ## From clone to your first results

+Folder naming is different, but structure should be same.

 * After cloning this project the first step is loading up the TumourData folder. ```TumourData/train_nii/mriScan1/flair.nii.gz``` and ```TumourData/test_nii/mriScan1/flair.nii.gz``` also a ```/mask_flair.nii.gz```

 * ```python3 data.py``` to generate ```.npy``` files from your input data.
 This should produce 3 files in your ```./npydata``` folder.